MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Boolean-And-Equality-Operators.md

 ## Equality Operators

 Equality operators are used to create conditions.
 You can check if two variables are equal, not equal, or if one is greater than the other.
-Equality operators will *evaulate* to either `true` or `false`.
+Equality operators will *evaluate* to either `true` or `false`.
 Similar to the boolean operators explained above

 **These operators are often used on Booleans, Integers, and Doubles**